News relating to Camp Mather throughout the year.

 APPLY NOW: Applications will be accepted until March 15 close of business.

 You may be invited to an initial phone interview.
 Follow-up interviews may be conducted.
 Please check your email account once a week after you apply for updates on your status.

-Email your cover letter, resume and the completed Application Form to:
+Email your cover letter, resume and completed Application Form as three attachments (do not embed the information in your email) to: